awslabs/unicornflix/documentation/UserView.md

 1. Staying on the `unicornflix/src/Components/GridView/index.jsx`
 1. Add the following line of code to the bottom of the import block:
     ```javascript
-    // Location 13
+    // Location 14
     import { onCreateVodAsset } from '../../graphql/subscriptions';

     ```

-1. Find `Location 14` inside of `listenForNewAssets` function and add in a GraphQL subscriber.
+1. Find `Location 15` inside of `listenForNewAssets` function and add in a GraphQL subscriber.
 The purpose of this is to listen for newly posted videos!
 We are going back to using the [API](https://aws-amplify.github.io/docs/js/api#subscriptions).
 We will want to be subscribing to all the `onCreateVodAsset` mutations that happen!
 Some sample code is provided here:
     <details>
       <summary>Sample Code</summary>

     ```javascript
-    // Location 14
     API.graphql(
       graphqlOperation(onCreateVodAsset),
     ).subscribe({